aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

-Gets the height of a specified row.
+Gets the height of a specified row, in unit of points.

 **Parameters:**
 | Parameter | Type | Description |